-- 1. The International Ski Competition Rules (ICR). - 2.
-The 'Rules for the FIS Points which accompanies the fall edition of the FIS Points List. - 3.
+- 1. The International Ski Competition Rules (ICR), . - 2.
+The Rules for the FIS Points that accompanies the fall edition of the FIS Points List. - 3.
 The "Precision's" issued annually (cumulative) by the FIS. - 4.
 The Memento for the Technical Delegate issued by the FIS - 5.
 ACA Rules and PSO Rules

-Rules were introduced to Alpine ski racing as it slowly evolved into a formal sport.
+Rules were adopted as Alpine ski racing evolved into a formal sport.
 These rules are necessary: